 Hadley Reynolds, Co-Founder & Managing Director, Cognitive Computing Consortium

 There is a lot of anxiety about automation of jobs because machines are learning how humans do things and learning how to do it better.
-McKinsey Global Institute says machine intelligence is already capable of taking over 30% of human tasks in about 60%
+McKinsey Global Institute says machine intelligence is already capable of taking over 30% of human tasks in about

+60% of occupations and 50% of all work could be automated by 2055.
 Augmented intelligence – where machines and humans work together – will become pervasive for the future of work that changes how industries operate and businesses compete.

 It also places greater emphasis on soft skills (i.e. critical thinking, cognitive flexibility, emotional intelligence, imagination, and creativity) as the competitive imperative.

-- the significant impacts that augmented intelligence is already having on global 2000 enterprises as well as major sectors of the IT service industry
+- The significant impacts that augmented intelligence is already having on global 2000 enterprises as well as major sectors of the IT service industry

-- what are the specific business benefits and ROI that can be achieved using the latest augmented intelligence technologies citing innovative case studies
+- What are the specific business benefits and ROI that can be achieved using the latest augmented intelligence technologies citing innovative case studies

-- how can enterprises learn from innovators how to deploy the right business and technology strategies to maximize their investment in augmented intelligence technologies
+- How can enterprises learn from innovators how to deploy the right business and technology strategies to maximize their investment in augmented intelligence technologies

 3:40 A Model for Value Capture with Cognitive Applications

-Susan Feldman, Co-founder, Cognitive Computing Consortium
+Susan Feldman, Co-Founder, Cognitive Computing Consortium

 Deciding to adopt a new technology is a daunting process.
 This presentation describes a new decision-making framework that provides guidelines to help buyers select the right cognitive application.
 It describes what makes cognitive computing different

 and delineates the trade-offs that decision makers must make in selecting the right application.
 The result of a joint research sponsored by Babson College and the Cognitive Computing Consortium, this research developed a standard template for

-cognitive applications projects.
+when implementing cognitive applications projects.
 Attendees will learn:

 - The pressing problems that cognitive applications will solve